IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/21.04/README.md

 # NetApp Trident - ONTAP NAS Driver

-You can use the `netapp-ontap-nas` Satellite storage template to deploy NetApp storage drives which you can use dynamically provision and mange file volumes in your ONTAP NAS.
+You can use the `netapp-ontap-nas` Satellite storage template to deploy NetApp storage drivers which you can use dynamically provision and manage file volumes in your ONTAP NAS.

 ## Prerequisites